Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • Physiotherapy.
 Electrophoresis, acupuncture and phonophoresis with drugs help strengthen muscles, relieve spasms and reduce pain.

-• Surgical treatment is prescribed if there is a need to get rid of the tumor that caused ophthalmoplegia, to restore the integrity of the nerve and the function of the eye muscles.
+• Surgical treatment is prescribed if there is a need to get rid of the tumor that caused ophthalmoplegia, restore the integrity of the nerve and the function of the eye muscles.

 Other causes of congenital pathology: